Ballet Benefit Raises Funds to Help Ukraine's Children

 Onipko expressed gratitude to those in the audience, from Orlando and beyond, for their kindness and warmth.

-All proceeds from the ballet benefit are donated to organizations supporting Ukrainians in need, including UNICEF
+All proceeds from the ballet benefit are donated to humanitarian organizations, including UNICEF

 To date, the Ukraine Ballet Benefit has raised more than $800,000 to support those affected by the war in Ukraine.
 All proceeds are being distributed evenly among organizations supporting Ukraine's children and families, including UNICEF.
 View the performance in full on the Ukraine Ballet Benefit’s YouTube account.